40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH2 -- variables.md

 > [!NOTE]
 > To prevent the variable is polluted with incidently in a function when invoking it (it usually happens to perform a variable with same name),
 >
-> It is highly recommend to declare a local variable inside a function as possible as you can.
+> It is highly recommended to declare a local variable inside a function as possible as you can.

+> [!IMPORTANT]
+> You can't specify the type of variable and attributes when define a variable without `declare` preserved word.
+>
+> See CH2-2 for more details.

 for example,